roelofjan-elsinga/portfolio/resources/content/blocks/social.md

 ## Let's work together

-Connect with me through e-mail or social media to work with me.
+Connect with me and let's see how I can help you: